 We have found that it can be difficult for all children to identify with values / growth mind-sets when they have unfamiliar and long names attached to them.
 We have, therefore, sought to make them child-friendly:

-We hold to the Fundamental British Values of:
+We also hold to the fundamental British Values of:

-These values, shared with many other people around the world, are actively promoted through our Spiritual, Moral, Social and Cutural learning in PSHE lessons, assemblies and in our day-to-day interactions.
+These values, shared with many other people around the world, are actively promoted through our Spiritual, Moral, Social and Cultural learning in PSHE lessons, assemblies and in our day-to-day interactions.